Article Page

 1. The Deal and Setup

 Each player receives 13 cards.
-One card is flipped face up to start the Open Deck , while the rest form the Closed Deck .
-A random card is selected as the Wild Joker for that specific round.
+The remaining deck is the Closed Deck .
+One card is flipped to start the Open Deck (Discard Pile).
+A random card is selected as the Wild Joker for that round.

 2. The Draw-Discard Cycle

-On your turn, you must perform two actions: Draw: Pick one card from either the Open Deck (if the card is useful) or the Closed Deck (for a random draw).
-Discard: Place one card from your hand into the Open Deck.
-You mus…
+On your turn, you must perform two actions: Draw: Pick one card from either the Closed Deck (blind) or the Open Deck (visible).
+Discard: Place one card from your hand onto the Open Deck.
+You must always maintain exactly …

-Indian Rummy Card Rules: A Beginner's Guide to Winning To win at Indian Rummy, you must organize your 13 cards into valid groups consisting of Sequences (…
+Indian Rummy Card Rules: A Beginner's Guide to Winning To win at Indian Rummy, you must organize your 13 cards into valid groups: Sequences (three or more…

-Indian Rummy Card Rules: A Beginner's Guide to Winning To win at Indian Rummy, you must organize your 13 cards into valid groups consisting of Sequences (…
+Indian Rummy Card Rules: A Beginner's Guide to Winning To win at Indian Rummy, you must organize your 13 cards into valid groups: Sequences (three or more…

-To win at Indian Rummy, you must organize your 13 cards into valid groups consisting of Sequences (three or more consecutive cards of the same suit) and Sets (three or more cards of the same rank but different suits).
+To win at Indian Rummy, you must organize your 13 cards into valid groups: Sequences (three or more consecutive cards of the same suit) and Sets (three or four cards of the same rank but different suits).

 The non-negotiable requirement for a valid declaration is having at least two sequences, one of which must be a Pure Sequence (formed without any Jokers).
-Without a Pure Sequence, your hand is considered invalid, and you will incur maximum penalty points regardless of your other groups.
+Without a Pure Sequence, your hand is invalid, and you will incur the maximum point penalty regardless of your other groups.

 Follow this workflow to move from the initial deal to a successful declaration.